gnachman/iterm2-website/source/_includes/3.5/documentation-applescript.md

 This is an example of the Applescript syntax available in version 3.0 and later.

-Note: Applescript support is no longer receiving improvements.
-Use the <a href="/python-api">Python API</a> instead.

 <pre>
 tell application iTerm2
   -- application-level commands